Bangladesh women's national cricket team: History

-2017 ICC Women's Cricket World Cup

 2018 Women's Twenty20 Asia Cup

-Bangladesh Women's National Cricket Team has been the only team (other than India) to have won an Asia Cup Title.
+At the 2018 Women's Twenty20 Asia Cup in Malaysia, Bangladesh qualified for the final by winning 4 of their 5 matches, before beating India in the final, thus becoming the first team other than India to win an Asia Cup Title.

 2022 ICC Women's Cricket World Cup

 Bangladesh made their debut at the ICC Women's Cricket World Cup in 2022, qualifying on the basis of their WODI ranking after the qualifying tournament was abandoned during the group stage, with Bangladesh having a 2–1 record at the point of abandonment, with wins over Pakistan and the US, and a loss to Thailand.
 They would go on to finish 7th with a 1–6 record, with a win over Pakistan.
 As a result of their qualification for the World Cup, they also qualified for the 2022–2025 ICC Women's Championship.

+2022 Women's Twenty20 Asia Cup

+Bangladesh hosted the Women's Twenty20 Asia Cup in 2022, finishing 5th place with 2 wins, 3 losses, and 1 no-result from 6 matches.

+2023 ICC Women's T20 World Cup

+Bangladesh qualified for the 2023 ICC Women's T20 World Cup by winning the qualifying tournament in 2022.
+Drawn in group A, the team lost all 4 of their matches.

+2024 Women's Twenty20 Asia Cup

+Bangladesh automatically qualified for the 2024 Women's Twenty20 Asia Cup as a full-member, and reached the semifinals.

+2024 ICC Women's T20 World Cup

+Bangladesh had originally been slated to host the 2024 ICC Women's T20 World Cup and therefore automatically qualified; however, political unrest in Bangladesh caused it to be moved to the United Arab Emirates instead.
+Bangladesh won their first game in the finals since they last hosted the tournament in 2014, beating Scotland, but was otherwise eliminated in the group stage.

+2025 ICC Women's Cricket World Cup

+Bangladesh qualified for 2025 ICC Women's Cricket World Cup after finishing 2nd with a 3–2 record, ahead of the West Indies on net run rate at the qualifying tournament.